✓ Updated April 2026

 Snorkel with Marine Iguanas at Punta Espinosa

-Witness the prehistoric spectacle of marine iguanas basking on volcanic rocks before plunging into the surprisingly cool waters to swim alongside them.
-This is one of the few places on Earth where you can observe these unique reptiles feeding underwater, a truly surreal experience.
+Witness the prehistoric spectacle of marine iguanas basking on black lava rocks before they plunge into the cool ocean waters to feed.
+This is one of the best places to observe their unique feeding behavior and see them in large numbers, often alongside sea lions and penguins.

 Savor Fresh Ceviche in Puerto Ayora